linode/docs/docs/guides/security/ssl/_shortguides/installing-snapd-certbot-dnf-rhel-shortguide/index.md

 ## Installing Snapd

 [Snap](https://snapcraft.io/about) is a package manager developed by Canonical (creators of Ubuntu).
 Software is packaged as a *snap* (self-contained application and dependencies) and the *snapd* tool is used to manage these packages.
 Since certbot is packaged as a snap, we'll need to install snapd before installing certbot.
-While it's installed by default on Ubuntu 16.04 and later, its also available for most other Linux distributions.
+While it's installed by default on Ubuntu 16.04 and later, its also available for most other Linux distributionsl, including CentOS/RHEL 8.

 1. Add the EPEL repository